The David Geffen Foundation

 • Trustee discretion and strategic priorities identified by David Geffen and foundation leadership

-• Pre-existing relationships with organizations
+• Pre-existing relationships with organisations

 • Invitation from foundation leadership